 Take a walk through Junction City’s beautiful downtown and read a story at the same time.
-Beginning May 15, pages from popular children’s storybooks will appear in the windows of selected businesses on Washington and Seventh Streets.
+Here pages from popular children’s storybooks will appear in the windows of selected businesses on Washington and Seventh Streets.
 The route will be posted so families can take a stroll and read the book in page order along the way.
-The stories will change approximately every two months and suggestions for future titles are welcome.
-Kicking off will be current children’s favorite, Pete the Cat and the Cool Cat Boogie.
-Click here for the story route.
+The story walk runs from March to December and will feature a new title each month.

 Friday Night Live (Grades 6-12)